The lifetime allowance

 If you lose Fixed Protection, you must let HMRC know within 90 days of the date you could first reasonably be expected to have known about the loss.

-You can’t have Fixed Protection 2016 If you already have Primary or Enhanced Protection, Fixed Protection 2012 or Fixed Protection 2014.
+You can’t have Fixed Protection 2016 if you already have Primary or Enhanced Protection, Fixed Protection 2012 or Fixed Protection 2014.

 Applying for Fixed and Individual Protection 2016

-You can protect your pension lifetime allowance by applying to HMRC for Fixed or Individual Protection 2016.
+You can still apply to protect your pension lifetime allowance by applying to HMRC for Fixed or Individual Protection 2016.
 There is no deadline for making an application.
 However, you will need to inform HMRC of the value of your pension savings on 5 April 2016 to apply for Individual Protection 2016.
 Your pension administrator was only obliged to provide you with this information up to 5 April 2020.

 If you successfully apply for protection, the online service will provide you with a reference number that you must keep.
 You must apply before you take your pension as you will need to give your pension administrator this reference.